amaben2020/niftables/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Performance Optimization
+## Performance Optimization strategy

-Assets were deployed to Cloudinary for better speed [Cloudinary Platform](https://cloudinary.com/documentation).
+Assets were deployed to Cloudinary for better speed and overall superior performance [Cloudinary Platform](https://cloudinary.com/documentation).

 ## Deployed app